zeek/zeek-docs/scripts/base/frameworks/cluster/pools.zeek.rst

    Retrieve the topic associated with the node in a round-robin fashion.

-   :pool: the pool of nodes to consider.
+   :param pool: the pool of nodes to consider.

-   :key: an arbitrary string to identify the purpose for which you're
+   :param key: an arbitrary string to identify the purpose for which you're
         requesting the topic.  e.g. consider using a name-spaced key like "Intel::cluster_rr_key" if you need to guarantee that a group of messages get distributed in a well-defined pattern